LopezChris/tf/tutorial/tutorial.md

 To the human brain this is an elephant, albeit a drawing of one but an elephant nonetheless, we know this because we are able to make associations with previous shapes we have seen before and infer what type of animal it is we are observing.
 By the same token the inception_resnet_v2 has been trained on
 Similarly in this tutorial we will explore how a computer envisions the world around it, or at least on what it has been trained to look for.

+note that this tutorial is modified from [Google Colab Object Detection.](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/object_detection.ipynb)

 ## Environment Setup

-Ensure that the environment you are using has virtualenv with:
+Ensure that the environment you are using has:

 - **python3**
 - **numpy**